jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/jr-ta/README.md

 11. [Discourse][discourse]
 12. [Instructor Guide][instructor-guide]

+## Division of Responsibilities

+Refer to the [Division of Responsibilities][division-of-responsibilities] to know your role and the role of your other co-workers.

 ## Preparation for your Cohort

 Here are some suggestions when preparing for your specific module